 Device Identity

-A device generates its own identity locally on first launch, without communicating with anyone.
-That identity is two keypairs — and those keypairs are the device, as far as the protocol is concerned.
+A device generates its own identity locally on first launch without talking to anyone.
+The identity is two keypairs, and as far as the protocol is concerned, those keypairs are the device.

 TL;DR